awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/PhotoAssetManager/README.md

 The backend of the PAM application is implemented with these AWS Lambda functions:

-- **Labels** - Serverless Api endpoint that returns the labels and label count of images in the S3 storage bucket.
+- **Labels** - Serverless API endpoint that returns the labels and label count of images in the S3 storage bucket.
-- **Upload** - Serverless Api endpoint that returns a presigned URL for uploading an image.
+- **Upload** - Serverless API endpoint that returns a presigned URL for uploading an image.
-- **DetectLabelsFunction** - S3 event function that is invoked when an image object is created in an S3 storage bucket.
+- **DetectLabelsFunction** - Amazon S3 event function that is invoked when an image object is created in an S3 storage bucket.
 The new image is analyzed using AWS Rekognition, and label information is stored in a DynamoDB table.
-- **DownloadFunction** - API Gateway function that combines images into a zip file in an S3 storage bucket with a presigned URL for download, and sends a notification message using Amazon SNS.
+- **DownloadFunction** - Amazon API Gateway function that combines images into a zip file in an S3 storage bucket with a presigned URL for download, and sends a notification message using Amazon Simple Notification Service (Amazon SNS).

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.